 Can’t go?
 You’re not alone.
-Over 42 million Americans have bowel movements less than three times a week.
+About 20% of Americans have occasional constipation -- bowel movements less than three times a week.
 Or if they do poop, the output is hard, small, and painful to produce.
-In a word, they’re constipated.

 Sometimes, a medical disorder like irritable bowel syndrome can cause constipation.
 Those issues often need care and treatment from your doctor.
 But for many people, the problem will be short-term and easy to fix.
 To figure out what has you stopped up, ask yourself these questions:

 Is it time to fiber up?
 Moving your bowels regularly takes fiber -- lots of it.
 We’re talking about 3 to 5 cups of fruits and vegetables every day.
 Go easy on meat and dairy and load up on produce.
 Just be sure you add it to your diet gradually.
 Skip fast and prepared foods.
 They may be quick and easy, but they’re almost always low in fiber.

 How are my fluid levels?
 To move waste through your intestines, you gotta drink up!
 If you don’t drink enough water, you can get backed up.

 Am I active?
 It’s as simple as this: Moving your body helps move your bowels, so too much time sitting can lead to trouble on the throne.

 Are supplements the problem?
 Iron or calcium supplements can cause constipation in some people.
 It's more likely with calcium carbonate supplements than with calcium citrate.
 If you take calcium or iron supplements, take extra care to eat enough fiber, drink plenty of water, and stay active.
 If that doesn’t help, talk to your doctor about other options to get you going or whether you can get these nutrients through your diet instead.

 Am I stressed?
 When your brain’s stress response systems get flipped on, it causes changes in your body.
 The digestive system is especially sensitive to stress, and constipation can be one response.